-Despite the number of competitors who are after it's crown, Photoshop still provides the best editing tools available in an image editor today.
-It’s got a massive featureset thanks to 27 years of constant development, and there’s almost nothing that you can’t do with it.
-As you saw earlier, it's possible to use Photoshop daily for professional and private use and still only scratch the surface of what it can do.
-It may not be the most effective 3D texture or video editor (I'm not qualified to say on that score), but it's still unmatched in terms of image editing capabilities.
+Despite the number of competitors who are after its crown, Photoshop still provides the best editing tools available in any image editor today.
+It’s got a massive feature-set thanks to years of constant development, and there’s almost nothing that you can’t do with it.
+New tools are constantly being added, so you’ll never have to worry about falling behind the times.

 Ease of Use: 4/5